tu-dortmund-ls12-rt/FP-ML-swarm/README.md

 ﻿# FP-Swarm
-This project is part of study-project at TU Dortmund.
+This project is part of study-project at TU Dortmund Informatik XII: Deploying a distributed machine learning model on a swarm.
 ## About
 This project is a prototype of distributed machine learning deployed on a drone swarm.
 Each node of the swarm runs an instance of random forest and supplies the classifications via Bluetooth to the central node.